nicklozon/nicks-airflow-docker/README.md

 1. `docker-compose up webserver scheduler` - start webserver and scheduler

 On subsequent runs you can comment out the `initdb` step in the `docker-compose.yml` file and just do a standard `docker-compose up` command.

+# Usage
+1. Login with `admin` as the username and password.
+1. Do datasciencey things.